TREASURIES-Yields rise as European central banks seen as less accommodative

 the ECB might tweak its stimulus so it does not become more

-a rise in British interest rates is likely to be needed as the
+that a rise in British interest rates is likely to be needed as

 “What’s going on in Europe is really what’s driving us